Thurston Community College

 Thurston Community College is a co-educational secondary school and sixth form located in Thurston, Suffolk, England.
-As of 2018, it has 1,733 students aged 11–18 drawn from the local village and surrounding rural communities.
+As of 2018, it had 1,733 students aged 11–18 drawn from the local village and surrounding rural communities.

 History

-The Community College was founded in 1973, and was originally known as Thurston Upper School.
+The community college was founded in 1973, and was originally known as Thurston Upper School.

-In 2023, the school was one of those identified as having buildings that could be structurally unsound because reinforced autoclaved aerated concrete had been used in their construction.
+In 2023, the school was identified as having buildings that could be structurally unsound because reinforced autoclaved aerated concrete had been used in its construction.

 Transition to two-tier education structure

 In September 2014, the school underwent a large transition in order to become a secondary school and follow the two-tier education structure.
 Because of this, the Thurston Sixth Form Centre was relocated to Beyton, on the site of the former Beyton Middle School, and is now known as Thurston Sixth: Beyton Campus.
-This also meant that the most junior year group was lowered from Year 9 to Year 7.
+The most junior year group was lowered from Year 9 to Year 7.
 The old Sixth Form Centre, now a humanities department, was opened in 2002 by Rt Hon David Puttnam.

 The college today

 The school's facilities include a community library, a large sixth form centre (based in Beyton) and an Air Training Corps building.
 It has a total staff of around 170.

 In its most recent Ofsted inspection report in 2018, the school was rated Good.
-The school has been rated Good every inspection except for in 2010 when the school was rated outstanding.
+The school has been rated Good every inspection except for 2010, when the school was rated outstanding.

-A new external building was constructed in 2023, containing 3 social sciences classrooms and 2 science labs.
+A new external building was constructed in 2023, containing three social sciences classrooms and two science labs.

 Houses

 Until 2020, the school was divided into five houses, each named after a notable British figure with connections to Suffolk.
 In 2020, the house system was discontinued and replaced by year group blocks.

 Students were assigned to a tutor group, which belonged to one of the houses.
 House assemblies were held regularly, and students could take part in inter-house competitions such as sports days.
 A House Council provided a platform for student representation, and each house was supported by a dedicated House Leader and Student Support Officer.

-Each house had its own distinct identity, featuring a colour scheme, mascot, motto, and departmental associations within the school.
+Each house had its own distinct identity, featuring a colour scheme, mascot, motto, and departmental associations.